BRIXTOL/mcss/readme.md

   },
   plugins: [
     mcss({
-      // The type of fugazi selector
-      selector: 'curried',
-      // Files to exclude
+      // Files to include
       include: [],
       // Files to exclude
       exclude: [],
-      // Clear the cache before new builds
+      // Clear the cache and generated types before new builds
-      clean: false,
+      clear: false,
       // Prints warnings about unknown selectors.
       warnUnknown: true,
       // Generate sourcemaps
       sourcemap: true,
+      // Minify styles using clean-css
+      minify: false,
+      // When minify is true, pass output options to cleancss
+      cleancss: {},
       // When true, obfuscation is applied (defaults to false)
       obfuscate: false,
       // Where cached mappings are stored.
       cacheDir: 'node_modules/.cache/mcss',
-      // Where the generated a declaration file is written.
+      // Where the generated declaration file is written.
-      declaration: 'types/fugazi.d.ts',
+      declaration: 'types/mcss/selectors.d.ts',
       // The alphabet used to generate the new class names
       alphabet: 'abcefghijklmnopqrstuvwxyz0123456789',
       // A list of class names to ignore.